 Visit Cusco: The Gateway to Machu Picchu

 The original capital of the Inca Empire, Cusco will captivate you from the moment you arrive.
-Nestled in the Peruvian Andes, this historic city is a vibrant blend of Incan heritage and colonial charm.
+Nestled in the Peruvian Andes, this historic city is a vibrant blend of Incan heritage and historic charm.
 Wander through narrow cobbled streets, admire stunning colonial buildings and ornate churches, and relax in the buzzing Plaza de Armas — the cultural heart of the city.

 Cusco’s vibrant markets offer everything from traditional textiles to authentic Peruvian cuisine, while its fantastic restaurants serve a mix of local and international flavours.
 History lovers can explore extraordinary sites like the Sacsayhuamán fortress, an impressive Incan structure overlooking the city, and the Koricancha temple, once the most important temple in the Inca Empire, renowned for its intricate stonework and fascinating history.